-Addison's disease is rare in cats, it is thought to occur as a result of an autoimmune condition.
-It can also occur if a cat has a space occupying mass/tumor within or compressing its adrenal gland.
+Addison's disease is rare in cats.
+It is thought to occur as a result of an autoimmune condition where the body's own immune system attacks the adrenal glands, causing damage that reduces hormone production.
+It can also occur if a cat has an adrenal gland mass or tumor, although this is very uncommon.

 Diagnosing Addison's Disease in Cats